bcgov/cas-pipeline/helm/cas-logging-sidecar/README.md

     ```

     > *Note*: You can use `.Values.abc` if you want to use the values from your values.yaml file.
+    > If the value comes from the dependency chart, such as the host, you will need to use `(index .Values "cas-logging-sidecar" "host")`.
+This is due to this dependency chart using hyphens in the name.

 ### Example use